-Underpinning personal behaviour with ethical values and ensuring should help ensure effective ethical compliance at governing body level.
-See above.
-Expectations regarding behaviour and values are made clear in they permeate all aspects of the organisation's culture and operation.
-Committee reports and meetings.
-Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with ethical standards expected by the The Council has a Procurement Strategy which requires that our ethical standards are applied to the procurement of goods and services from third parties.
-This approach is secured through appropriate organisation clauses within our contracts.
+Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with The Council has a Procurement Strategy which requires that our ethical standards are applied to the procurement of goods and services from third parties.
+This ethical standards expected by the organisation approach is secured through appropriate clauses within our contracts.
 One of the criteria that is considered before entering into a partnership would be its consistency with the principles of accountability and governance, which the Council applies to its own internal arrangements.
 The Council has appropriate staffing and procedures to manage these arrangements effectively.
 Respecting the rule of law Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations The culture of the Council is based upon a commitment to operating within the context of the prevailing statutory and regulatory framework.
 This is set out within the Constitution.
 All reports contain a section detailing legal implications, the monitoring officer is a qualified lawyer, all officers are appropriately selected and trained to undertake their duties in line with the legal and best practice framework.
-Creating the conditions to ensure that the statutory officers, other key post holders, and members, are able to fulfil their responsibilities in accordance with legislative and regulatory requirements See above Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders organisation aware of the opportunities Dealing with breaches of legal and regulatory provisions effectively The Council has appropriately qualified statutory officers in place supported by suitably qualified and experienced officers.
+Creating the conditions to ensure that the statutory officers, other key post holders, and members, are able to fulfil their responsibilities in accordance with legislative and regulatory requirements See above Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders The Council is an outward looking organisation aware of the opportunities open to it with a challenging Corporate Plan to deliver.
+Agreement to objectives, projects, plans and targets is reached with the context of a developed understanding of the legal and best practice framework.
+Dealing with breaches of legal and regulatory provisions effectively The Council has appropriately qualified statutory officers in place supported by suitably qualified and experienced officers.
 Where necessary external advice is sought.
 The Council seeks to operate a 'no blame' culture where disclosure of potential error is encouraged.
 Ensuring corruption and misuse of power are dealt with effectively The Council has a range of policies in place which promote positive behaviour whilst also ensure that effective sanctions are available to deal with breach effectively.
 Where necessary the Council will refer issues to external agencies such as the Police / DWP.

-B. Ensuring openness and comprehensive stakeholder engagement

-Local government is run for the public good, organisations therefore should ensure openness in their activities.
+B. Ensuring openness and comprehensive stakeholder engagement Local government is run for the public good, organisations therefore should ensure openness in their activities.
 Clear, trusted channels of communication and consultation should be used to engage effectively with all groups of stakeholders, such as individual citizens and service users, as well as institutional stakeholders.